brain-modelling-group/neural-flows/README.md

 + singularity detection and classification, and
 + streamline tracing.

 The toolbox has a number of ancillary modules, including:

-+ `examples/` with exemplary scripts to execute a full or partial workflow;
++ `io/` that handles read and write operations of .json and .mat files.
++ `visualisation/` contains lots of plotting functions including some that produce movies like the one you can see at the end of this document.
 + `external/`, which contains code implemented by others, the most prominent being C-NEM invoked by so-called meshless methods, and the Hungarian method  used track singularities; and finally,
 +  `utils/` which gathers small standalone functions that support the main modules.